frePPLe/frepple/contrib/scripting/README.txt

+THIS CODE IS NOT ACTIVELY BEING DEVELOPED OR EXTENDED ANY MORE.
+FREPPLE HAS CHOSEN PYTHON AS THE PREFERRED SCRIPTING LANGUAGE, AND AN EXTENSIVE AND RICH INTERFACE IS AVAILABLE WITH IT.

+THIS CODE IS LIKELY TO BE REMOVED FROM THE PACKAGE IN A FUTURE RELEASE.

-This is a script for generating access to the frepple library from a number of scripting languages, such as Perl, Python, Tcl/Tk, Ruby, etc You'll the SWIG (Simplified Wrapper Interface Generator) tool for using this.
+This is a script for generating access to the frePPLe library from a number of scripting languages, such as Perl, Python, Tcl/Tk, Ruby, etc You'll the SWIG (Simplified Wrapper Interface Generator) tool for using this.
 See http://swig.sourceforge.net/ for more information.